arnavmalhotra/Tonalysis-backend/README.md

 ### 3. Start a Practice Session
 1. Click "Connect to Server" to establish WebSocket connection
 2. Click "Start Camera" to enable body language analysis
-3. Click "🎤 Start Practice" to begin your session
+3. Click "Start Practice" to begin your session
 4. Follow the countdown and start speaking!

 ## Usage Guide